maxdemirdilek/maxdemirdilek.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-I am a first-year PhD student in mathematics at the University of Hamburg.
+I am a second-year PhD student in mathematics at the University of Hamburg in in the Collaborative Research Center 1624 <i>Higher Structures, Moduli Spaces and Integrability</i>.
 I am supervised by [<ins> Christoph Schweigert</ins>](https://www.math.uni-hamburg.de/home/schweigert/).

 My mathematical research interests are in algebra, quantum topology and in applications of higher category theory to representation theory.